-NFL players’ salaries are based on a series of different payments, signing bonus, base salary and bonuses.
-Whether they play can change their pay.
+NFL players’ salaries are a byzantine mix of different schemes, signing bonus, base salary and bounties.
+Every bump in the road can change their pay.

 The NFL works on a system of pay caps for each team which affects how general managers pick and choose who stays on the roster and who gets cut.
 Players’ contracts have different clauses that GMs can use to entice players to their teams, or use to cut a player to get under the salary cap.
 These can affect the players’ pay during the year.

-The NFL and NFL Players Association have agreed to set a minimum salary cap number for 2022 at $208.2 million for each of the 32 teams, as announced in a memo.
-This is $25.7 million more than last year’s cap of $182.5 million.
-The big jump comes as a result of a lowered cap last year due to the covid-19 pandemic.
+The NFL and NFL Players Association have agreed to set a minimum salary cap number for 2023 at $224.8 million for each of the 32 teams.
+This is $16.6 million more than last year’s cap of $208.2 million.

 Every NFL player who is on a team’s roster during the year will earn a base salary divided up into 18 installments.
 That covers the 17-game schedule and the bye week which make up the season.
 If a player gets cut during the season, the bulk of the money they expected to earn gets lost unless they have a guarantee.

 Base salary can be non-guaranteed or guaranteed depending on various clauses and conditions.
 There are three types of guaranteed money that teams can use when drawing up a contract: injury, skill and cap.

 This is the best-known form of guaranteed money, which is activated when a player is cut from the team but is unable to play ball or pass a physical.
 The player is entitled to the money in his contract that is protected against injury.

 Skill guarantees and cap guarantees